realiii/pygeopkg/README.md

 gpkg = GeoPackage.create(r'c:\temp\test.gpkg')
 ```

-Geopackages are created with three default spatial references defined
+Geopackages are created with *three* default Spatial References defined
-automatically, a pair of spatial references to handle undefined cases
+automatically, a pair of Spatial References to handle undefined cases,
 and a WGS 84 entry.

-The definition of the WGS84 entry if flexible
-meaning that the WKT for WGS84 can be setup per the users liking.
-In
-our case that means either using the EPSG WKT or the ESRI WKT.
+The definition of the WGS84 entry is flexible - meaning that the *WKT for WGS84* can be setup per the users liking.
+As an example, use with Esri's ArcGIS means either using the *EPSG WKT* or the *ESRI WKT*.
 By
-default the ESRI WKT is used however if EPSG WKT is desired you
+default the *ESRI WKT* is used - However, if *EPSG WKT* is desired, you
-may provide a "flavor" parameter to the create method specifying EPSG.
+may provide a ``flavor`` parameter to the create method specifying EPSG.

 ```
 # Creates an empty geopackage